h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

     - The **Grad-CAM** visualization samples allow us to see where the model looked when generating a prediction and probability.
 In the two pair images on the top left corner, we see the images being label as part of the *True* class (1).
 In this sample, we see the model observed in the middle left part of the image when saying that this model belongs to the *True* class and that the probability is 0.852.

-**Note**: For time series and Automatic Image Modell experiments, you can view detailed insights while an experiment is running or after an experiment is complete by clicking on the **Insights** option.
+**Note**: For time series and Automatic Image Model experiments, you can view detailed insights while an experiment is running or after an experiment is complete by clicking on the **Insights** option.

 Now in the next task, let's compare and contrast each image modeling approach, and let's discuss several scenarios when a given approach will be better.
 In particular, and as a point of distinction, let's discuss how, between the two approaches, only the **Embeddings Transformer** approach supports a MOJO Scoring Pipeline.